Can commercial battery storage solve our daytime supply excess?

 The battery has come to Australia’s rescue on more than one occasion, keeping the lights on by dispatching energy at incredible speeds during times of crisis.

-A case in point was when the Tesla Big Battery in Hornsdale which saved Melbourne from a blackout in November 2017, when it released 100 Megawatts of stored energy within 0.14 seconds of being called into action.
+A case in point was when the Tesla Big Battery in Hornsdale saved Melbourne from a blackout in November 2017, when it released 100 Megawatts of stored energy within 0.14 seconds of being called into action.

-The beauty of batteries is that they can simply release the energy, without the long startup times that coal-fired plants have, or the astronomical expenses associated with gas high-peaking plants.
+The beauty of batteries is that they can release the energy, without the long startup times that coal-fired plants have, or the astronomical expenses associated with gas high-peaking plants.

 AGL to develop four big batteries in New South Wales